Williano/Color-Detection-Application/README.md

 # Color-Detection-Application
-An application through which you can automatically get the name of a color by double clicking on them.
+An application through which you can automatically get the name of a color by double-clicking on them.

 ## Table of contents